JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task3/README.md

 - **Calls:** This service initiates the call to another service
 - **Called by:** This service receives calls from another service

+**Additional Note**

+Most Endpoints are currently missing their authorization and authentication headers.
+These will be added in a later iteration when keycloak will be deployed.

 ### Prerequisites

 Download the IV-SSAS-Kind-Cluster.
 Follow the Instructions there to install and start it : https://git.tu-berlin.de/aot-security/iv-software-security-for-autonomous-systems/examples/iv-ssas-kind-cluster